 While attorneys who are not board certified may specialize or have particular expertise in the areas in which they practice, board certified lawyers have attained this additional credentials, been subject to extensive testing, have taken significant additional continuing legal education in their area of certification, and been subjected to evaluation of their professionalism and ethics through peer review by other lawyers and judges, to determine their reputation in the area in which they practice.

-Unlike what is typically portrayed in the movies or on television, only a small part of the litigation process occurs in the courthouse.
+Unlike the typically portrayal in the movies or television, only a small part of the litigation process occurs in the courthouse.
 Cases can take months or sometimes years to develop and bring to trial.
 Many cases are resolved outside of the courtroom, by dismissal or summary judgment, or for other technical reasons.
 While litigators are the type of lawyers one might associate with television or movies, the actual practice of a litigation lawyer is often not nearly as glamorous as sometimes portrayed.
-Litigators work involves investigating, prosecuting or defending cases.
+Litigation work involves investigating, prosecuting or defending cases.
 This can involve many documents, written pleadings and disclosures, depositions where witnesses are questioned before trial, and many other things that litigators do to investigate and prosecute or defend the particular case.
 A particular case may also be resolved outside of the courtroom by mediation (an informal negotiation process using an individual known as a mediator) or arbitration (which can be binding or non-binding).

 Below are some considerations If you think you may need a litigation attorney.

 What litigation Attorneys Should be Able to Do for You

 Anytime you (individually or through an entity such as a corporation, limited partnership or LLC) consider filing a lawsuit, arbitration or settle a business dispute, or you are sued (or an arbitration claim is brought against you or your company) you should consider consulting with a litigation expert.
 You may not end up hiring the attorney, but these lawyers can advise you and walk you through the various legal details of your case.